dangar61/software-notes/src/welcome.md

-# Software Engineering Notes.
+# Software Engineering Notes

-### Welcome.
+## Welcome.
 This is my COVID-19 sanity project.
-I decided to share my experiences with everyone out there who wants to write software for a living.
+I decided to share my experiences with everyone out there who wants to write software for a living

 ### Quality = f(K,P,T)

      Where:
      K = Knowledge
      P = Practice